rjodhawa/VanillaOffers/Readme.md

 # Sample folder
 this folder contains basic and sample offer information, which I used for testing purposes.
 Feel free to use these sample values or create your own under the same line.

+# Validations performed
+(Validation that will be resolved via UI constraints)
+// Validation with main menu  MainMenuOptionType
+    //Main menu option type must be one from the list

+(Validation in later updates)
+// Validation with location
+    // Location must be a proper address on google maps.

+// Validation with pincode
+    // It must be valid US pincode (later after goole map integration)

+// Validation with daily time of offer
+    // check if string parsing is correct (must contain "to")
+    // Must contain valid time
+    // startTime must be before endTime(startTime to endTime)

+// Validation with Dates
+    // You can't add an offer which started before today's date
+        //ValidityFromDate > current date
+    // You can't add on offer which ended before start date
+            // ValidityToDate > ValidityFromDate